Superconducting spintronics with electron symmetry filtering and interfacial spin-orbit coupling: Excess subgap shot noise in S/F junctions

 We have verified if superconducting vortices, which could be generated by the stray field of the F layer near the superconductor or applied fields, could be responsible for the observed enhanced sub-gap shot noise.
 These vortices have a distinct noise signal in the frequency range, showing a $1/f$ dependence of the noise power with frequency~\cite{Anton2013}.
 However, we analyzed the noise spectrum and found that it is nearly frequency independent.
 This analysis is shown in Figure~\ref{fig:SN}b, revealing a $1/f$ component in the signal below 10~Hz.
 Furthermore, it doesnot increase with an OOP magnetization alignment or external magnetic field, which would produce more superconducting vortices.
 Detailed analysis dismissing the influence of superconducting vortices may be found in Ref.\cite{GonzalezRuano2025}.

 Another posible explanation could be based in previous results~\cite{Wei2010}, which showed that strong low-bias conductance anomalies could result in corresponding anomalies in shot noise signal.
-If this was the case, however, we used the same model to estimate that the shot noise signal in our junctions could increase up to 1.4 times, while the experiments show a $10-100$ times increase.
+If this were the case, our model predicts that the shot noise signal in our junctions would increase by at most a factor of 1.4, whereas the experiments show a $10-100$ times increase.

-The next step is to turn our attention to intrinsic phenomena: giant shot noise was found in S/S~\cite{Dieleman1997} and S/N/S~\cite{Hoss2000} junctions and explained with multiple Andreev reflections (MAR)~\cite{Averin1996,Cuevas1999}.
+The next step is to turn our attention to an intrinsisc phenomenon: giant shot noise was found in S/S~\cite{Dieleman1997} and S/N/S~\cite{Hoss2000} junctions and explained with multiple Andreev reflections (MAR)~\cite{Averin1996,Cuevas1999}.
 The advantage of using MAR to expalain the observed shot noise resides in that (due to bunching) MAR transfers a larger effective charge, which can result in huge subgap shot noise at low biases.
 However, to the best of our knowledge, such effect has not been reported so far in devices with only a single superconducting layer.
 Taking this into account, the model used is based on the possibility of the inducing (through proximity effect) of a second interfacial superconducting region in the junction inside the F layer~\cite{GonzalezRuano2025}.
 Then, SOC could allow spin-flip Andreev reflections to form LRTs.
 This is basically what happens in Josephson junctions (JJs)~\cite{Octavio1983,Dieleman1997}, where noise excess well above the Poissonian levels have been reported and explained by multiple Andreev reflections.
 A proximity-induced gap in a ferromagnet near a superconductor was also predicted in previous works~\cite{Huertas-Hernando2005,Golubov2012}.
 Similar phenomena was also suggested to explain experimental data resembling Josephson effects in S/N structures~\cite{Han1990}.
 Figure~\ref{fig:SN}d sketches our proposed model.
 In the model, $e-h$ quasi-particles with $\Delta_1$ symmetry are available near the Fermi level of the Fe electrode, and could be transferred through the MgO~\cite{Butler2001}.
 The $e-h$ pairs would then be reflected multiple times before finally penetrating in the opposite electrode, producing the huge increase of the shot noise signal in the superconducting regime.